CCOG for HIM 129 Spring 2023

 Intended Outcomes for the course

-2. Communicate with other healthcare professionals an understanding of human anatomy and physiology through verbal, written, and multimedia means.
+- Communicate with HIM peers to demonstrate an understanding of human anatomy and physiology through verbal, written, and multimedia means.

 Course Activities and Design